Tonycodesnow/Tonycodesnow/README.md

 - 👯 I'm looking to collaborate with other creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 📫 favorite quote
-- The light bulb was an invention with 1,000 steps."
+- The light bulb was an invention that took 1,000 steps."
 Edison

 <br />